• Skip to primary navigation

 • Honey Roasted Carrots and Parsnips

-Roasting parsnips and carrots intensifies their naturally sweet flavor and transform them into a crispy, tender, and delicious side dish.
-You can make these delicious roasted vegetables with only carrots or parsnips as well as a combination of both.
+Roasting parsnips and carrots intensifies their naturally sweet flavor and transforms them into a crispy, tender, and delicious side dish.
+You can make these delicious roasted sweet winter root vegetables with only carrots or parsnips as well as a combination of both.

 honey roasted carrots and parsnips on a tray

-• These Honey Roasted Carrots and Parsnips are the perfect accompaniment to your Sunday roast or Thanksgiving dinner.
+• These Honey Roasted Parsnips and Carrots are the perfect accompaniment to your Sunday roast dinner or holiday dinner.

 • They are extremely easy to prepare, and you only need a few ingredients you might already have in your fridge.

-• These delicious roasted root vegetables are also very healthy.
-They are gluten-free, and dairy-free and can easily be made vegan friendly by substituting honey with maple syrup.
+• This easy side dish is also very healthy.
+They are gluten-free, and dairy-free and you can easily make vegan version by substituting honey with maple syrup.

 Labelled picture of ingredients for honey roasted carrots and parsnips